-At Sandpiper School, we believe that homework is an integral part of the educational process.
-Research studies show that school achievement is directly related to the amount of time devoted to learning.
+Homework is part of a student's educational experience.
 Homework assignments are designed to give students additional practice in the skills and concepts learned in the classroom and to extend and enrich their classroom learning.
 A variety of assignments may be given, including pencil and paper activities, journal writing, reading, observations, interviews, illustrations, and constructions.

 Homework helps children develop self‐discipline and time management skills.
 Therefore, the student should assume primary responsibility for completing his or her homework.
 Parents can assist their child by planning for a regular homework time and a quiet, consistent work area with necessary supplies.
 Students are encouraged to discuss homework assignments with their parents.
 Explaining the assignment reinforces the classroom learning and keeps the parent informed of the classroom program.
 If the child is unable to complete the homework assignment independently or if the parent has homework concerns, the classroom teacher should be contacted.